 The proposal is for the conversion of the barn, to provide a single dwelling, within the volume of the barn structure.
 The dwelling would have one bedroom, a kitchen and a living/dining room.
-Existing openings would generally be used, except for a small new opening to the currently blank roadside elevation and two rooflights puncturing the roof plane.
-Nevertheless, the simple vernacular character of the barn, and its contribution to the locally distinctive Derbyshire character as a functional building for housing and feeding livestock, would be altered by its conversion for human habitation; the natural slope of the field would be altered for pedestrian access to, and around, the building; Building Regulations would require the building to be resistant to the ingress of ground water, requiring damp-proof membranes, tanking or excavation of the natural topography of the field in which this utilitarian building has been nestled for over a century; the external equipment associated with the introduction of space- and water heating, plumbing and drainage, telecommunication and TV receiving equipment, leakage of internal lighting, blinds/curtains to the window openings would all cumulatively express the incongruous changed use of the building in this inappropriate context.
+Existing openings would generally be used, except for a small new opening to the currently blank roadside elevation.
+The previously proposed pair of rooflights, which were located over the living/dining and the bedroom spaces of the proposed layout, have been removed from the east roof plane.
+This has been included on the revised plans, FG0018 and FG0085, submitted in response to initial comments on the original application documents and, for the avoidance of doubt, would leave a living room naturally-lit only by the gable window, as the door would be solid.
+Nevertheless, the simple vernacular character of the barn, and its contribution to the locally distinctive Derbyshire character as a functional building formerly and originally used for housing and feeding livestock, would be altered by its conversion for human habitation; Building Regulations would require the building to be resistant to the ingress of ground water, requiring damp-proof membranes, tanking or excavation of the natural topography of the field, within which this utilitarian building has been nestled for over a century; the external equipment associated with the introduction of space- and water heating, plumbing and drainage, telecommunication and TV receiving equipment, leakage of internal lighting, blinds/curtains to the window openings would all cumulatively express the incongruous changed use of the building in this inappropriate context.

-The amended proposal is significantly reduced from the original scheme.
+The amended proposal is significantly reduced from the original scheme, which the applicant considered to be a sensitive conversion.
 Despite the reduction in what has currently been applied for, however, the change from its original, incidental agricultural use to a residential use, is considered to cause a loss to the 'relict' industrial landscape, where late 18th and early 19th century industrial development may still be seen in an 18th/19th century agricultural landscape containing evidence of other early industrial activity.
 While the domestic curtilage has currently been limited and meets the requirements of the local Highways Authority, the subsequent demands of private residential use in the 21st century, including boundaries for privacy and security, additional car parking and the inevitable increase in domestic paraphernalia, would fundamentally and adversely change the character of the site and the surrounding context.

-Despite its age and authentic vernacular character, the building's contribution to the landscape character is not so great that its loss would have a significant impact.
-Its conversion to domestic use would cause greater harm than would the natural decay of the redundant building, or indeed its removal as an expedient to remove the safety risk that have recently resulted in unsightly fencing at the site entrance.
+Despite its age and authentic vernacular character, the building's contribution to the landscape character is not so great that its loss would have a significant impact on the landscape character.
+Its conversion to domestic use would cause greater harm than would the natural decay of the redundant building, or indeed its removal as an expedient to remove the safety risk that has recently resulted in unsightly fencing at the site entrance.